Is an Open Mind Worth the Risk?

 First and foremost, every employer in the State of New Jersey has an obligation to provide worker’s compensation liability insurance.

-In addition to this insurance problem, such workers, who have no driver’s licenses, are not insured when using any company vehicle.
-If they injure or kill someone while operating the vehicle in the course of your employment, albeit negligently, you.
-As the employer can still be held responsible under the Doctrine of Respondant Superior – again – without insurance.
+In addition to this insurance problem, workers, who have no driver’s licenses, are not insured when using any company vehicle.
+If they injure or kill someone while operating the vehicle in the course of your employment, you as the employer can still be held responsible under the Doctrine of Respondant Superior – again – without insurance.
 That is an additional liability risk faced by the owner/operator.

-In addition, the same laws that we discuss repeatedly related to your Fair Housing obligations – an obligation not to discriminate against persons because of their national origin, apply in the workplace.
+In addition, there are Fair Housing obligations – an obligation not to discriminate against persons because of their national origin.
 You cannot implement a preference for employees of Mexican ancestry or any national origin.
 That is discrimination against your other employees or those who you decline to hire.
-In the “war story” where this came to my attention, the employer was sued for terminating the Caucasian American citizen employees.
+In the “war story” where this came to my attention, the employer was sued for terminating the Caucasian American employees.
 He attempted to justifiably explain “they do not work as hard.”
-That may not a successful defense to the claim that the white employees can articulate sounding in ancestry and national origin discrimination.
+That may not a successful defense, especially in an ancestry and national origin discrimination claim.
 It certainly will not help the employer avoid the cost of defense.
 The fact that is a discrimination claim, where the plaintiff will seek punitive damages, attorney fees and other civil penalties is only “assisted” by the “cheating” employer (the aforementioned American dreamer) who is not paying payroll taxes or unemployment insurance for the undocumented alien employee.
 The jury (none of whom will be undocumented aliens) may not appreciate this.

-In addition to the foregoing there is a tax obligation which is being ignored in this employment relationship, and the employer is a conspirator in this evasion.
+In addition to the foregoing there is a tax obligation which is being ignored in this employment relationship.

 One might attempt the argument that the “worker” is not an employee but an independent contractor.
 The problem is an independent contractor is a person who is hired on occasion (not every day) and who is not directed by the person for whom he works as it relates to the details of job performance.
 Someone who comes to work every day at the same place of employment and whose job responsibilities are directed in detail by the person who is paying him is properly classified as an employee under agency law in the State of New Jersey regardless of what you call it.
 These arguments can also be made to justify that there is a payroll withholding tax obligation based upon this relationship.

-In addition to the foregoing, numerous states and municipalities have attempted to adopt laws which will require employers to refer to various websites related to confirmation that the immigrant is here legally.
+In addition to the foregoing, numerous states and municipalities have laws which refer employers to various websites related to confirmation that the immigrant is here legally.
 These laws are not pre-empted by the Federal Immigration Laws to the extent that they can address non-compliance through licensing or similar laws.
 Chambers of Commerce of United States v.
 Whiting, 191 S.Ct.
 1968 (2011).
 While there are currently no such “Licensing” ramifications in New Jersey, if one is employing undocumented aliens then one must stay focused on the possible adoption of such laws.

 The Immigration Reform and Control Act (“I.R.C.A.”) requires employers to verify the work authorization of employees and exposes employers to penalties for knowingly employing unauthorized workers.